TheCodeCache/delecate-concepts/NoClassDefFoundErr -vs- ClassNotFoundEx.md

 at java.lang.ClassLoader.loadClass(ClassLoader.java:357)
 ```

-# Important NOTE:
+# An Important NOTE:

 What if, instead of `removing` an existing .class file, we `replace` it with a totally different .class file
   but with same class name, off-course, with the same package.
-So, It will work using the latest .class file w/o any problem, and in fact this is how it works in reality,
+So, It will still work using the latest .class file w/o any problem, and in fact this is how it works in reality,
-  and should work ideally, otherwise we'd lose the concepts of `patches` or `updates` or `upgrades`
+  and should work ideally, otherwise we'd not be able to apply `patches` or `updates` or `upgrades` in production environments
 For ex:
   in the previous code snippet example,
   if we `separately compile` the below definition of class A and replace the existing `A.class` in the `classpath`: